mrmurilo75/mrmurilo75.github.io/_projects/curso-dev/class-notes/day-11-and-12.md

 To register a domain, you need to contact a **[domain name registrar][dn-registrar]**, which will leverage the registration in the **registry** with the entity that manages the TLD.
 For example, when you request a domain from [registro.br] (a registrar) it will contact [nic.br], the entity responsible for the ccTLD '.br'.

-It's important to note that the **registry** will contain the directions for an **Authoritative Server**, the *DNS Server* that holds our *DNS Records*.
+It's important to note that the **registry** will contain the directions for an **Authoritative Server**, the *DNS Server* that holds our *DNS Records* (also called *Authoritative* **NameServer**).
 We can manage our own DNS Server, or use a provider's, like Cloudflare's or Vercel's.
+Either way, if we use a *name server* other than the registrar's, we'll have to configure it within the registrar interface.

+Lastly, we add the records to the *DNS Server*.
+This means, add the actual "contact information" in our "contact card".

+> It's important to notice that an *Authoritative NameServer* is **just a server**, running a software for a specific purpose (like [BIND]).
+It can delegate the resolution to yet another server, and so on (It's **recursive**!).
+This way it can have features like [GeoDNS].

 ---